Personal Loans

 One benefit of a 401(k) loan is that unlike every other type of loan on our list, you don’t have to qualify for it with your credit score.
 There’s no credit check, nor does your company or the IRS take your income or debt-to-income ratio (DTI) into account.

 These loans have some serious downsides, however.
-First, once you borrow the money from the account, it’s no longer growing in your 401(k).
+First, once you borrow money from the account, it no longer grows in your 401(k).
 As a result, you’ll end up with less money at retirement than you otherwise would have.

-Another major downside of 401(k) loans is that if you can’t repay them on time, the entire loan counts as an early withdrawal and will be subject to your ordinary income tax rate, as well as an additional 10% penalty.
-Finally, if you leave your job — whether you quit or are fired — you may have to repay the full balance right away or have it count as an early withdrawal.
+Another major downside of 401(k) loans is that if you can’t repay them on time, the entire loan counts as an early withdrawal and will be subject to your ordinary income tax rate and an additional 10% penalty.
+Finally, if you leave your job — whether you quit or are fired — you may have to repay the entire balance right away or have it count as an early withdrawal.

 Credit Card

 While a credit card isn’t technically a loan, it can be used as a substitute for one during a financial hardship.
 After all, credit cards allow you to borrow money and pay it off relatively slowly.
-And in many cases, you may find a credit card that allows you to pay 0% in interest for an introductory period that can last anywhere from six months to two years.
+In many cases, you may find a credit card that will enable you to pay 0% in interest for an introductory period that can last anywhere from six months to two years.

-Of course, credit cards have some major downsides.
+Of course, credit cards have some significant downsides.
 First, the best 0% introductory APR credit cards are usually available to borrowers with good credit.
-So if you don’t have great credit, you may not qualify for this type of offer.
+So, you may not qualify for this type of offer if you don’t have great credit.

 Hardship Loans to Avoid

-The first type of hardship loan you should definitely avoid is a payday loan.
-As the name suggests, a payday loan is a small, short-term loan (usually for around $500) that is intended to be repaid with your next paycheck.
+The first hardship loan you should avoid is a payday loan.
+As the name suggests, a payday loan is a small, short-term loan (usually around $500) intended to be repaid with your next paycheck.

-Payday loans are extremely expensive.
+Payday loans are costly.
 According to the Consumer Finance Protection Bureau, a typical APR on a payday loan is around 400%.

-And because these rates are so high, many people find themselves stuck in a cycle of borrowing payday again and again.
-In fact, it’s common practice for lenders to renew payday loans, meaning you pay the interest and fees, and the lender simply starts the clock again for the rest of the balance.
+Because these rates are so high, many people find themselves stuck in a cycle of repeatedly borrowing paydays.
+It’s common practice for lenders to renew payday loans, meaning you pay the interest and fees, and the lender starts the clock again for the rest of the balance.

-A car title loan is another type of predatory loan that requires handing over your car’s title as collateral on the loan.
-Like payday loans, car title loans are generally small loans that must be repaid within about 30 days.
-And also like payday loans, car title loans have APRs in the hundreds — a typical APR would be about 300%.
+A car title loan is another predatory loan requiring you to hand over your car’s title as collateral.
+Like payday loans, car title loans are generally small loans that must be repaid within 30 days.
+Also, like payday loans, car title loans have APRs in the hundreds—a typical APR would be about 300%.

 Frequently Asked Questions